 Benefits Over SEP IRA

-The biggest difference and advantage to the Solo 401(K) is the contribution limits.
-You can contribute much more to a Solo 401(K) with less income.
-Again, you get the peanut butter (employer contributions) and the jelly (employee contributions).
+The biggest difference and advantage to the Solo 401(k) is the contribution limits.
+You can contribute much more to a Solo 401(k).
+Remember, the Solo 401(k) can be thought of as a SEP IRA which receives contributions from the employer, but the employee can also contribute additional dollars.

-- Catch-Up Contribution: The catch-up contribution of $6,500 for those 50 and older is another advantage to the Solo 401(K).
+- Catch-Up Contribution: The catch-up contribution of $7,500 for 2023 and 2024 for those 50 and older is another advantage to the Solo 401(k).
 Since the SEP IRA does not have the employee contribution portion, it doesn’t have catch-up contributions.
-Therefore, the Solo 401(K) beats it out as having the potential for the highest contribution limit.
+Therefore, the Solo 401(k) beats it out as having the potential for the highest contribution limit.

-- Spouse Contributions: A spouse who is at least a part-time employee and receives compensation can make his or her own contributions up to the maximum amount of $20,500 (2022).
-Spouse eligibility includes both employee and employer contributions.
+- Spouse Contributions: A spouse who is at least a part-time employee and receives compensation can make his or her own contributions up to the maximum amount of $22,500 (2023) or $23,000 (2024).
+Spouses may also receive employer contributions like they would with a SEP IRA.

 Drawbacks From SEP IRA

-- No-Employee Rule: The Solo 401(K) does not offer the flexibility to add non-owner employees to the plan.
-If you’re a business owner and you add non-owner employees, you’ll be required to switch plans.
+- No-Employee Rule: The Solo 401(k) does not offer the flexibility to add non-owner employees to the plan.
+If you’re a business owner and you add non-owner employees, your Solo 401(k) will remain a 401(k) but it will become subject to various testing, reporting, and discrimination rules that do not apply when the only employees are owners and their spouses.

 Once you choose a provider, you will sign an adoption agreement with that plan provider.
 You may need an EIN depending on your business entity type.
 If your business is a sole proprietorship, you can use your social security number.